kushguptacse/angular-interview-help/README.md

 18. dependency injection can be implemented by adding entry inside providers property of @NgModule metadata. here we specify  name to be used as 'provide' attribute and component name under 'useClass'. then in class where we want to inject. provide entry in constructor with name as specified in 'provide'.<br>
 19. ng serve vs ng build -> ng serve builds in memory and does not generate build in dist folder. it is used in dev stage where we want to fast deploy changes. ng build create build and save it into dist folder.so that your app can be deployed to remote server.<br>
 ng build --prod. is used in production. it will create compress js files and remove un-necessary comments before generating artifact.and make it prod ready.<br>
+20. How angular app starts-> https://www.javatpoint.com/how-an-angular-app-get-loaded-and-started <br>
+Angular process angular.json.
+Here inside build step main.ts is mentioned. hence main.ts is the entry point. inside it AppModule loading call is mentioned. inside app.module.ts file, it get AppComponent, so it runs app.component.ts file where html file app.component.html is mentioned and also selector as app-root mentioned. now when request comes first index.html is loaded and inside it <app-root></app-root> tag is there, it replaces it with content of app.component.html<br>
+main.ts  >>   app.Module.ts  >>  app.component.ts  >>  index.html  >>  app.component.html <br>